Fujifilm X-M1 vs X-A3

-The Fujifilm X-M1 and the Fujifilm X-A3 are two digital cameras that were revealed to the public, respectively, in June 2013 and August 2016.
+The Fujifilm X-M1 and the Fujifilm X-A3 are two digital cameras that were announced, respectively, in June 2013 and August 2016.
 Both the X-M1 and the X-A3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-M1 has a resolution of 16 megapixel, whereas the X-A3 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The X-M1 has a resolution of 16 megapixels, whereas the X-A3 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 In this particular case, the Fujifilm X-M1 and the Fujifilm X-A3 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X-A3 is slightly heavier (3 percent) than the X-M1.
 In this context, it is worth noting that neither the X-M1 nor the X-A3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Fujinon X Lens Catalog.
+You can compare the optics available in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The X-A3 was launched at a markedly lower price (by 43 percent) than the X-M1, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.